 I sometimes think that my campaigns for the authenticity of the English language are a lost cause, and cast myself in the role of a dying warrior defending the old order, a sort of Hereward the Wake of grammar and meaning.
 There is a rearguard action to save ‘literally’ which gives commentators a giggle now and again.
 But this is not the general picture.
 Some things have gone already – I think Arthur Scargill killed off ‘refute’ so that it now means ‘unconvincingly deny’ rather than its proper meaning, to provide evidence that disproves a contention.
 ‘Incredible’ and ‘unbelievable’ go their appalling way, now meaning ‘vaguely interesting’.
 I got some fans when I described Stephen Twigg MP calling the achievements of academies as ‘unbelievable’ (others agreed he was unknowingly using the word in its original meaning), and protested when David Cameron wanted to make the Imperial War Museum ‘more incredible than ever’ – which struck me as not perhaps the right thing to say about a museum.
+Similarly, Adam Rutherford described research on medieval persecution of the Jews as “incredible” when he, sadly, meant the reverse.
 But generally, it seems a battle that has been lost, and maybe a war.

 Where I think the tide may have turned is in respect of the emotionally incontinent word used routinely by politicians and business leaders.
 Some years ago, if a friend said they had a passion, you would wait to get over it.
 If they had an obsession, you would seek help.
 And if they saw visions, then a session as an in-patient was called for.